vuejs/vue-loader/docs/migrating.md

 }
 ```

 The benefit is that this same rule also applies to plain `*.less` imports from JavaScript, and you can configure options for these loaders anyway you want.
-In v14 and below, if you want to provide custom options to an inferred loader, you'd have to duplicate it under `vue-loader`'s own `loaders` option.
+In v14 and below, if you want to provide custom options to an inferred loader, you'd have to duplicate it under Vue Loader's own `loaders` option.
 In v15 it is no longer necessary.

 v15 also allows using non-serializable options for loaders, which was not possible in previous versions.